 Manchester City manager Manuel Pellegrini says his side are capable of beating any of the teams left in the Champions League after qualifying for the knockout stage for the first time.

-City, who failed to progress from the group phase in their two previous campaigns, secured their place in the last 16 with two games to spare after a 5-2 victory against CSKA Moscow.
+City, who failed to progress from the group phase in their two previous campaigns, secured their place in the last 16 with two games to spare after

 And Pellegrini, when asked whether his side could overcome any future opponents, said: "I think so - but it is level so any team can beat us also."

 He added: "I'm sure the team we will play against [in the next round] will not be very happy to play against us."

 Alvaro Negredo's hat-trick and two goals from Sergio Aguero made it a comfortable win for City.